Tanneguydv/pyolp_robotics/README.md

 ![image](https://github.com/Tanneguydv/pyolp_robotics/assets/81742654/5838dab0-7230-46e3-baa3-6a66069d5c1d)

 # pyolp_robotics
-A 3D graphic tool to sketch serial robots offline programming
+A 3D graphic tool to sketch serial robots offline programming\

-Full python framework, simple and easy to implement Robotic fk & ik implemented into a Pythonocc CAD kernel, enabling collision detection, 3d operations and trajectory planning in the same framework.\
+Full python framework, simple and easy to implement.

+Robotic fk & ik implemented into a Pythonocc CAD kernel, enabling collision detection, 3d operations and trajectory planning in the same framework.\
-For the moment two robots are implemented : an UR10 from Universal Robot (6 axes) and an Iiwa from Kuka (7axes).
+For the moment two robots are available : an UR10 from Universal Robot (6 axes) and an Iiwa from Kuka (7axes).

 This tool is mainly a pedagogic tool to understand the basic concepts of robotic kinematics in a friendly programming environment.